provenance-io/provwasm-examples/orderbook/README.md

 This is an example order book that explores matching buys and sells on-chain.

 For simplicity, sell orders must be `nhash`.
-Buy order denom can be specified during instantiation, however, it must represent an unrestricted marker (ie some stablecoin).
+Buy order denom can be specified during instantiation, however, it must be backed by an unrestricted marker (ie some stablecoin).

 The matching algorithm used in this example is __Price-Time-Priority/FIFO__